Anaminus/roblox-api-ref/data/class/DataModel.md

 # Details

-All instances of ROBLOX games contain a [singleton][Singleton pattern] DataModel object which does not replicate and gives access to all the game services.
+All instances of ROBLOX games contain a [singleton](https://en.wikipedia.org/wiki/Singleton_pattern) DataModel object which does not replicate and gives access to all the game services.
 The DataModel object can be accessed by scripts with the `game` variable or with the `Game` variable.
 These two variables are part of the global environment.
 The DataModel object provides many members related to the game itself.
 Those are particularly useful to get information about the game; examples of such members are the [PlaceId](#memberPlaceId) and [CreatorId](#memberCreatorId) properties.

 # Members